Conduct research that meets the unique needs of the community and the funder.

-Are you a Principal Investigator?
+Are you a Principal Investigator working with the community?

 Meet Leonore Okwara, MPH